-Get the Repair and Modification Return Authorization (RMA) form An electronic version of the RMA form is available from the following web page: www.gegridsolutions.com/contact

-2. Fill in the RMA form
+- 1. Get the Repair and Modification Return Authorization (RMA) form An electronic version of the RMA form is available from the following: contact.centre@ge.com - 2.
+Fill in the RMA form

 Fill in only the white part of the form.